Yonghee9106/git-command-line-cheat-sheet/README.md

 ```
 <br/>

-The `git add -A` command adds all changes
+The `git add -A` command adds all changes.
+The "-A" option means all.
 ```git
 git add -A
 ```